Gimilov/brain-cache/notes/GIOS/P2L4 - Thread Design Considerations.md

 In NPTL, the kernel sees every user level thread.
 This is acceptable because kernel trapping has become much cheaper, so user/kernel crossings are much more affordable.
 Also, modern platforms have more memory - removing the constraints to keep the number of kernel threads as small as possible.

-That being said, when we talk about super large scale or high-level processing, with many many user level threads, it may make sense to revisit more custom threading policies to make systems more scalable and less resource-intensive.
+That being said, when we talk about super large scale or high-level processing, with many user level threads, it may make sense to revisit more custom threading policies to make systems more scalable and less resource-intensive.